Full Discography Guide

 And to everyone else, happy listening!

-Josh Sand is an Arizona, U.S.-based writer and web designer.
+Josh Sand is a NYC-based writer and web designer.
 Hello!

 Tim Meaden is a Victoria, Australia-based music writer, and also the one who kicked this project off.
 Thanks, Tim!